-If you have questions about our online courses, curricula, continuing education units, workshops or services, start here.
+View the list below for some frequently asked questions about CID’s professional resources.
 If you can’t find the answer you’re looking for, feel free to contact us.
-We are happy to be of service.
+We’re happy to be of service!

 How can groups view online courses?

 For online group viewing options, click here.

 You have 30 days to return your purchase in like-new condition for an exchange or refund.
 All sales are final after 30 days.
 Contact us with questions.

 How are the SPICE and SPICE for Life curricula different?

 The original SPICE (Speech Perception Instructional Curriculum and Evaluation) is used for developing auditory skills in children who are at the very beginning of their auditory development.
 SPICE activities target the following skills: